 There's a mind-boggling and regularly changing variety to choose from — but the utterly scrumptious passion fruit curd and sea salted caramel have won numerous awards over the years, so don’t miss those.
 The Soho branch runs a number of tastings and classes, including truffle rolling, sea salted caramel making, and brownie baking.
 Staff are wonderfully welcoming and helpful.

 Paul A Young, 143 Wardour Street, Soho, W1F 8WA.
-Other branches in Camden Passage and Royal Exchange, Bank.
+There's another branch in Camden Passage, Angel.

 Melt, 59 Ledbury Road, Notting Hill W11 2AA.
-Other branch in Holland Park and a concession in Selfridges.
+There's another branch in Holland Park and a concession in Selfridges.

 We’ve already told you about this stylish Italian chocolatier in some detail.
 The pralines, truffles and other goodies remain as innovatively displayed as ever; and the must-try hot chocolate is now a London legend.

 SAID, 41 Broadwick Street, W1F 9QL.

 Salted caramel — the vanilla of the 21st century — might be ubiquitous now, but it was first invented as a chocolate flavour by Artisan Du Chocolat for Gordon Ramsay's restaurant in 2002.
 Besides Ramsay, Belgium-trained Irish chocolatier Gerard Coleman's chocolates have graced the menus of Heston Blumenthal's Fat Duck, and have even been sent into space.